Adult Medicine Lead Provider

 - Review the activity content.

-- Achieve a grade of at least 70% on the Postactivity Test Questions and complete the Evaluation.
+- Achieve a grade of 70% or higher on the Postactivity Test Questions and complete the Evaluation.